algorithmica-org/algorithmica/content/english/hpc/data-structures/s-tree.md

 }
 ```

-It is 1.5-3x faster:
+Switching to the B+ layout more than paid off: S+ tree is is 1.5-3x faster than optimized S-tree:

 ![](../img/search-bplus.svg)

-The spikes at the end is the L1 TLB: it has 64 entries for 2.
-The B+ layout hits it slightly faster because of the ~7% additional memory.
-Unfortunately, this CPU doesn't support 1G ones.
+The spikes at the high end of the graph are caused by the L1 TLB not being large enough: it has 64 entries, so it can handle at most 64 × 2 = 128MB of data, which is exactly what is required for storing `2^25` integers.
+The S+ tree hits this limit slightly sooner because of the ~7% memory overhead.

-64 * 2 = 128MB

 ### Comparison with `std::lower_bound`